 38. Trellick Tower bookends by Susan Bradley Design

-But do check out The Gherkin or Battersea Power Station if you prefer those.
-If you like this, it is made from coated steel in the shape of Goldfinger’s iconic building and available in a white or red.
+Of course, please do check out Battersea Power Station if you prefer that and the concept works for you.
+But if you like this, it is made from coated steel and designed in the shape of Goldfinger’s iconic building and sold in that bold shade of red.

 39. Isokon Building print by Eye For London